-- The students will present 60 minutes (20 minutes each) - After that 30 minutes questions and answers - An almost final draft must be submitted to me (schatten@ismll.de) one week in advance.

-Of course small corrections or structure revisions are allowed.

-- ► If you are not allowed to present or you do not attend to the presentation you will get a 5.0 as presentation mark and the exam is failed. - Your presentation will be available online on our website (www.ismll.uni-hildesheim.de/lehre/semML-16w/index.html)
+- ► The students will present 60 minutes (20 minutes each) - ► After that 30 minutes questions and answers - ► An almost final draft must be submitted to me (josif@ismll.de) one week in advance. - Of course small corrections or structure revisions are allowed. - ▶ If you are not allowed to present or you do not attend to the presentation you will get a 5.0 as presentation mark and the exam is failed. - Participation to the presentations of others is required